fbpx

 Reason #1: No Passport is Required

-Everyone speaks English, you can use the American dollar and there are many similar stores/foods that kids enjoy.
+Everyone speaks English, you can use the American dollar, and kids enjoy many similar stores/foods.
 Not needing a passport for a Puerto Rico family vacation is certainly cost-saving.

 Reason #2: El Yunque National Forest